 They’re hangin’ out there with no protection from the windshield or fairing.
 Yep: your hands (and by extension, your fingers).
 So what’s a rider to do?

 In the past I’ve had heated grips on my motorcycle.
-And let me tell you, it is heavenly.
+Let me tell you, that was heavenly.
 But it’s not a perfect solution:

 - Wiring them through the handlebar was a P-A-I-N.

 - I can’t prove this, but I’m convinced they drain the battery faster

 Until recently, there were only a few products available that attempted to deal with wind chill on the hands, but they simply didn't work well.
 We know - we tried them and were disappointed.

 What you need is basically a "fairing" for each hand that allows you to adjust the area of protection for each hand.
 The ATV and dirt bike market figured this out long ago and I can’t figure out why the cruiser market hasn’t embraced this concept!

 One of the better ones we've found is the WingShields by Brukus, which are made of a tough polycarbonate that makes them extremely difficult to break, yet light (and clear, which we like).
 You clamp them to the handlebar or mirror stem and align the curved shield ahead of your hands.